avinash-gl/docker-projects/README.md

 # Docker Projects

 A collection of hands-on Docker projects for learning and showcasing containerization concepts, best practices, and DevOps workflows.
-VThis repository includes projects ranging from basic static website deployment to multi-container applications using Docker Compose.
+This repository includes projects ranging from basic static website deployment to multi-container applications using Docker Compose.

 Each project is organized in its own folder with a dedicated README.